ucb-bar/Baremetal-NN/README.md

 > Note:
 > After a discussion with [@iansseijelly](https://github.com/iansseijelly), we decided to switch to the simpler way of assuming array will be contiguous, and therefore directly use shape to index into elements, instead of the more generic strided access.
 The previous strided implementation can be access on the ["strided"](https://github.com/ucb-bar/Baremetal-NN/tree/strided) branch.

+## Getting Started

+Refer to the [API Doc](https://ucb-bar.github.io/Baremetal-NN/nn_8h.html) for an overview of the available datatypes and functions.

 ## Run Test